DeepPavlovAdmin/convai/README.md

 We will then run the automatic evaluations and update the leaderboard.
 You can submit a maximum of once per month.
 We will use the same submitted code for the top performing models for computing human evaluations when the submission system is locked on September 30th.

-**If you want to participate in [DeepHack.Chat](http://deephack.me/chat) hackathon**, please include a file ``TEAM'' in your repository.
-The file should contain names and emails of the members of your team.
-The team should consist of no more than 5 people.

 # Schedule